ANIA HULL

 I’m a journalist, writer, editor, and multilingual translator.

-When it comes to having a beat as a journalist, I don't have one — I'm a generalist, and I cover everything from nuclear armament and nuclear culture, to film, photography, fine arts, hiking, public spaces, environmental (in)justice, conservation, poverty, homelessness, immigration, and animal rights.
+I cover everything from nuclear armament and nuclear culture, to film, photography, fine arts, hiking, the great outdoors, public spaces, environmental (in)justice, conservation, poverty, homelessness, immigration, and animal rights.

-I've written profiles, news stories, reviews, stories about writing stories, and investigative features, as well as essays and editorials.
+I've written profiles, news articles, reviews, stories and articles about writing stories and articles, and investigative features, as well as essays and editorials.

 How it all came to be